We’re Landowners! Buying Land to Build a House in Japan

 Some companies specialize in sturdy and beautiful houses but can be pricey.
 Larger companies, in particular big housing developers, also tend to overcharge.

-Do you want insulation?
-Greenery and an attractive garden?
-Earthquake safety?
-Various architectural firms and house-building companies have specialties.
+Various architectural firms and house-building companies also have specialties, such as building extremely earthquake-safe homes or designing gardens.
 Interestingly, the CEO of the company we went with told us that Osaka has the most companies that specialize in gardens!

-If the company doesn’t update their website with their current work, it likely means they don’t have many clients, which is not a good sign.
-The company we’re going with frequently updates their website and even posted the first design proposal for our house last week!
+If the company doesn’t update its website with its current work, it likely means they don’t have many clients, which is not a good sign.
+The company we’re going with frequently updates its website and even posted the first design proposal for our house last week!
 It’s a nice way for prospective and current clients to get various ideas for building their own dream homes.

 Reviews by Other Customers